Arronk/My-Coding-Journey/LogR2.md

 ## Day 88: 18.10.18

-### Progress: Got up to section 10/17 on the quick ES6 Udemy Course
+### Progress: Got up to section 16/17 on the quick ES6 Udemy Course

-Did ok with the exercises tonight but there was one or two I had to look at the solution when I had to write a find() inside a reduce().
+Did very average tonight.
+Really struggled with destructuring and OOP in this course and had to look at the solutions.
+Like everything
-Should hopefully have this all finished tomorrow night and back onto finish off the MIT coursework in time for the final exam next week.
+I just need to get practice and bed down my understanding of the syntax.
+Not going to stress over it for the time being as I've already got out of this course what I came here for.